fmhy/edit/docs/videopiracyguide.md

 # ► Streaming Sites

 * **Note** - Check our [site grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, as well as their respective pros & cons.
+Remember to always use throwaway emails when signing up for streaming sites.

 ***